Nucleomics-VIB/ChimericSeq/README.md

 # ChimericSeq

+This forked branch is under further development to comply with ENSembl GTF format and to report useful results

 list of edits: 2025-03-26

 * unset bowtie2 version in reqs since version has changed since the original code